dcbaker/cython/docs/src/userguide/pypy.rst

 It is best not to access any of these struct fields and slots and to use the normal Python types instead as well as the normal Python protocols for object operations.
-Cython will map them to an appropriate usage of the C-API in both CPython and cpyext.
+Cython0 will map them to an appropriate usage of the C-API in both CPython and cpyext.